versioned/versioned-api/README.md

 ## TODO

-* Allow separate configurable database per space - spaces.databaseUrl.
-Ok?
+* Introduce accounts which are mapped to spaces and users

 * Documentation index page with links to main swagger and data swagger per space

 * Load test 1000 spaces.
 How much memory is consumed?

-* Introduce accounts which are mapped to spaces and users

 * Need to drop ${config.MONGODB_URL}_dedicated in API tests? - Introduce c.MONGODB_URL_DEDICATED?

-* API test space that doesn't exist should yield 404

 * Should rename _id to id when we read the doc from mongo Need to rename version coll id for this to work.